The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note does not cover payments such as grant-in-aid which represent funding of public sector bodies from their parent central government departments for strategic projects such as infrastructure plans, as these payments are always outside the scope of VAT.

 Generally, a grant is viewed as a freely given payment for which the recipient supplies no specific goods or services in return to the grantor or third party.
 As a result, the grant is not treated as a supply for VAT purposes.
+However, the status of grant funding is a somewhat fluid one; the provision of ‘free’ (ie grant-funded) education is considered by HMRC to be non-business (Notice 701/30 para 3.2).
+However, in Colchester Institute Corporation, it was held that education which was grant-funded was a business activity.
+The implications of this decision are as yet unclear but would appear to have an impact on the possibility of zero-rating the construction of certain educational buildings.

 A grant can be money that is given by the Government or other organisation to another organisation / body to carry out a specific activity or particular purpose.
-The National Audit Office describes a grant as “a permanent transfer of funding for a specific purpose and used in accordance with a set of terms and conditions”.
-HMRC considers that this is a reasonable definition; however, from a VAT perspective, the donor will need to ask himself whether or not the payment is ‘consideration for a supply’.
+The National Audit Office describes a grant as “a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.